inspireui/strapi/README.md

 # Easy Strapi Installing

-This strapi repo is customize from the [Strapi repo](https://github.com/strapi/strapi) and compatible with the Fluxstore Strapi mobile app.
+This strapi repo is customize from the [Strapi repo](https://github.com/strapi/strapi) and compatible with the [Fluxstore Strapi Flutter Mobile app](1.envato.market/2P4YM).

 ## Easy Deploy Strapi to Hosting with one Click